rcardin/rcardin.github.io/_drafts/the-secret-life-of-objects.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">The aim of Object-oriented <a href="https://twitter.com/hashtag/programming?src=hash&amp;ref_src=twsrc%5Etfw">#programming</a> is not modeling reality using abstract representations of its component, accidentally called &quot;objects&quot;. <a href="https://twitter.com/hashtag/OOP?src=hash&amp;ref_src=twsrc%5Etfw">#OOP</a> aims to organize behaviors and data together in structures, minimizing dependencies among them.</p>&mdash; Riccardo Cardin (@riccardo_cardin) <a href="https://twitter.com/riccardo_cardin/status/992138929800450048?ref_src=twsrc%5Etfw">May 3, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-There is much information in the above definition.
-Let's divide it and take a piece at one after the other.

 ## Messages are the core

 In the beginning, there was procedural programming.
 Exponents of such programming paradigm are languages like COBOL, C, PASCAL, and more recently, Go.
-In procedural programming, the building block is represented by _the procedure_, which is a function (not mathematically speaking) that take some input arguments and could return some output values.
+In procedural programming, the building block is represented by _the procedure_, which is a function (not mathematically speaking) that takes some input arguments and could return some output values.
+During its evaluation, a procedure can have _side effects_.

 Data can have some primitive form, like `int` or `double`, or it can be structured into _records_.
 A record is a set of correlated data, like a `Rectangle`, which contains two primitive `height` and `length` of type `double`.
-Using a C-like notation, the definition of a rectangle is the following.
+Using C notation, the definition of a rectangle is the following.

 {% highlight c %}
 struct Rectangle {